olwend/dummyapi_js/README.md

 # Writing tests
 Tests are stored in /__tests__

-Asserts are via expect giving access to Jest matchers to verify
+Asserts are via expect giving access to Jest matchers to verify http requests & responses.

 # Running tests
 From project __DIR__ ``` npm t ``` will run all tests in the __tests__ directory